cookies-xor-cream/HugoTest/content/posts/poetry/wip/six_years_lived_in_a_fractal.md

 ---
 tags: ['TODO']
-title: 'Six Years Lived In A Fractal'
+title: "Six Years Lived In A Fractal"
 date: 2023-10-02
 ---